 - Transfer the sauce to a blender or food processor.
 Add the coconut milk, soy sauce, and maple syrup and blend until you have a smooth consistency.

-Crispy Vegetables
+How to Prepare the Crispy Vegetables

 Ingredients

 Flour.
 You can use all-purpose flour, whole-wheat flour, or gluten-free flour such as rice flour, almond flour, or chickpea flour for a gluten-free version of the dish.
-We normally use regular flour or whole wheat flour, they both work perfectly.
+We normally use regular flour or whole wheat flour; they both work perfectly.

 Spices.
 To give some extra flavor to our coating, we use a seasoning blend that includes cumin, coriander, salt, and pepper.
 This will make the batter tastier and give your crispy veggies a deeper flavor.
-You can add other spices such as garlic powder, onion powder, or five-spice powder.
+You can add other spices, such as garlic powder, onion powder, or five-spice powder.

 Plant-based milk.
 To prepare the batter, we use plant-based milk with no added sugars.
-Our favorite is unsweetened soy milk as it doesn't overpower the taste of the batter.
+Our favorite is unsweetened soy milk, as it doesn't overpower the taste of the batter.

-Step-by-Step Method
+Cooking Method

 - Peel the sweet potato and wash the aubergine or eggplant.
 Cut the vegetables into round slices.
-You want thin slices that are easy to cook when deep-frying but that will hold their shape.
+You want thin slices that are easy to cook when deep-frying, but that will hold their shape.

 - Add the flour, spices, and plant-based milk to a large bowl.
 Combine well until you have a perfectly smooth batter with no lumps.